buildkite/export-build-example/README.md

 # export-build-example
 A pipeline template example to export builds via the API

-This repository is an example [Buildkite](https://buildkite.com/) pipeline for running a script to get Build data to be stored S3 Bucket, Artifact, or Local Machine
+This repository is an example [Buildkite](https://buildkite.com/) pipeline for running scripts to get Build data to be stored S3 Bucket, Artifact, or to the Local Machine

 ## Get Files Locally
 ### Example